 After applying under one the entry programs, applicants are then prioritized based on whether they possess certain critical skills that the FBI is in need of at the time.
 These skills include investigative experience, prior law enforcement, computer science, physical and biological sciences, language, intelligence gathering, finance, and accounting.
 For those of you who are fluent in a second or third language, you will need to possess a bachelor's degree in any field and be able to pass language proficiency tests that include reading, writing, listening and speaking.

 Testing for FBI Agent Jobs

 If you're determined to meet the requirements, you'll move into the testing phase.
-The first phase of testing will occur at a local FBI facility and consists of several written tests of basic abilities and competency.
-If you successfully complete the first phase, you'll move on to phase II, which will include a test of your written skills and an oral interview.
+The first phase of testing will occur at a local FBI facility and consists of several written tests of basic abilities, knowledge, and competency.
+If you successfully complete the first phase, you'll move on to phase II, which will include a test of your written skills and an in-depth oral interview.

 Physical Fitness Requirements for FBI Agents

 If you meet the entry program and critical skill requirements and move through phase I and II testing, your next step will be the physical fitness test.
 The FBI requires all agents to undergo a physical abilities test to make sure they're physically capable of performing the rigors of the job.